iamappinventiv/JavaScript_Assessment5/README.md

   10
 ```
 ### Explaination -
-In this example, we define a new method` myReduce` on the `Array prototype`.
+In this example, we define a new method` myReduce` on the `Array prototype(Expalined below)``.
 This method takes two arguments: a `callback function` and an` initial value` for the `accumulator`.
 The method sets the value of the `accumulator` to the initial value.

 The method then uses a for loop to iterate over the elements of the array.
 On each iteration, it checks if the `accumulator` is not undefined.
 If it is not undefined, it calls the `callback function` with four arguments: the current value of the `accumulator`, the current element of the array, the current index, and the array itself.
 The` callback function` can use these arguments to perform some computation and return a new value for the` accumulator`.
 If the `accumulator` is` undefined`, it is set to the current element of the array.
 After all elements of the array have been processed, the method returns the final value of the `accumulator`.
 In our example, i use this `myReduce` method to find the sum of an array of numbers.
 We pass a `callback function` that takes two arguments:` total` and `currentNumber`.
 The function returns the sum of these two values.
 When i call the` myReduce` method on our array of numbers, it `returns` the sum of all elements in the array and logged it.

+**ArrayPrototype** Array.prototype is an object that represents the prototype of the Array constructor.
+In JS, all objects inherit properties and methods from their prototype, and the prototype of an object is determined by its constructor.
+This means that all arrays created using the Array constructor or the array literal syntax ([]) inherit properties and methods from Array.prototype.

 -------------